Kids of all ages love exploring the wonders of the Sound..

 Classroom Option

-Design your own reusable canvas tote bag with anatomically correct fish models and your own unique touch!
-This activity teaches the importance of reusable materials, and students get to take their bag home to use over and over!
+Design your own reusable canvas tote bag with anatomically correct fish models This activity teaches the importance of reusable materials, and students get to take their bag home to use over and over!

 Classroom Option

-Grades: 3rd – 12th (Option for grades 6th-12th: Using transects, students will investigate different factors that affect species distribution in a salt marsh.)
+While using transects, students will determine different factors that affect species distribution in a salt marsh and understand why the marsh it a vital ecosystem.

 A 2-part program that involves the gathering of Spartina alterniflora seeds, their germination and growth (at your school), and the planting of the Spartina in the salt marsh at the Maritime Center.
 Kids learns about plant growth and the many benefits of our most abundant plant in the Port Royal Sound.
 Schedule seed gathering field trip in the fall, and planting field trip in the spring.